dsccommunity/xRobocopy/README.md

 - **ExcludeFiles**: Exclude Files matching given names/paths/wildcards.
 - **LogOutput**: Output status to LOG file.
 - **AppendLog**: Determine whether to overwrite log file or append.
 - **AdditionalArgs**: Robocopy has MANY configuration options.
 Too many to present them all as DSC parameters effectively.
 Use this option to set additional parameters.
-The string will be appended to the arguements list.
+Each parameter should be a separate array member.
+This array will be combined with main argument array.
 For a list of options run Robocopy /??? in a shell window.
+- **Ensure**: (Readonly).
+Will indicate whether Destination is in sync with Source.

 Renaming Requirements
 ---------------------